-This allows the auto defog to be turned on or off on dual zone climate control systems.
+This allows the auto defog function to be turned on or off.

-Press the , knob when Auto Defog is highlighted to select On or Off.
+Press the Multifunction knob when Auto Defog is highlighted to select On or Off.
 Turn the knob to confirm the selection and move back to the last menu.